satkuma/Rdatasets/doc/Ecdat/rst/incomeInequality.rst

 Data on quantiles of the distributions of family incomes in the United States.
 This combines three data sources:

-(1) US Census Table F-1 for the central qualitiles
+(1) US Census Table F-1 for the central quantiles

 (2) Piketty and Saez for the 95th and higher quantiles